What You Should Do If Your Child Is Arrested

 We all want the best for our children, but sometimes, things don’t go as planned.
 Young people often act impulsively without foresight of the consequences or are simply at the wrong place at the wrong time.
 Regardless of the circumstances that led up to your child getting into trouble, do not blame yourself.
 Remember, this is not a time to lay blame or to lash out at your child.
 You don’t know the whole story yet, so try to remain neutral.

 Support First, Ask Questions Later

 Getting arrested is one of the most stressful things that can happen to an adult.
 That stress and anxiety is multiplied for juveniles.
 It is also a very difficult time for caring parents.
-If your child gets arrested, you’ll probably feel overwhelmed.
+If your child gets arrested for a drug offense, theft, or other crime, you’ll probably feel overwhelmed.
 Please, stay calm and don’t judge your child.
 Your child needs your support right now more than ever.
 Your child has a right to remain silent and you, as a parent, must be present and waive that right before police can question your child.
 Until you speak to an attorney, do not assume that the police will be understanding or want to help your child.
 Call us first.